-Flipping Off Trump’s Motorcade Nets Big Payday — Woman Nears $100K Windfall For One Finger Trump Greeting
+Flipping Off Trump’s Motorcade Nets Big Payday: Woman Nears $100K Windfall For One Finger Trump Greeting

 — Arth Consulting (@arthconsulting) November 14, 2017

-That $100,000 goal is almost 90 percent realized as of Tuesday afternoon, as $87, 109 had been raised for Briskman on the “Thank you Julie Briskman” GoFundMe page.
-A short dedication to Julie is written on the page which says:
+That $100,000 goal is almost 90 percent realized as of Tuesday afternoon, as $87,109 had been raised for Briskman on the “Thank you Juli Briskman” GoFundMe page.
+A short dedication to Julie is written on the page.

 “Juli Briskman is an inspiration to us all.
 This week we learned that she was fired from her employer for exercising her first amendment rights.”